-In addition to his fund and joint venture practice, Mr. Katona represents operating companies in reorganizations and merger and acquisition transactions (representing both acquirors and targets), and in capital raising transactions.
+In addition to his finance and joint venture practice, Mr. Katona represents operating companies in reorganizations and merger and acquisition transactions (representing both acquirors and targets), and in capital raising transactions.
 He also advises companies and other organizations, including non-profit organizations, and their boards of directors in connection with corporate governance and day-to-day operational issues.

 Georgetown University Law Center, J.D.
 (1996)

-Pennsylvania State University, M.B.A.
-(1991)
+Pennsylvania State University, M.B.A., with honors (1991)

-George Washington University, B.A.
-(1988)
+George Washington University, B.A., cum laude (1988)

-President of the Board of Directors,
+Former President of the Board of Directors (2018),